Trusted legal advice since 1733

 That year the firm also celebrated its 285th anniversary.

-On 1 April 2021, Brenda Long, the firm's first female chair, was succeeded by Nick Burrows.
+On 1 April 2021, Brenda Long, the firm's first female chair, was succeeded by Nick Burrows, who was in turn succeeded in July 2024 by Claire Dyer, head of the firm's Family Law team.
 Blandy & Blandy's current joint managing partners are Jonathan Gater and Tim Clark.

 “A standout firm of solicitors in Reading and the Thames Valley.”